 Emotions are a gift of evolution bestowed upon mammals to increase our responsiveness to our environment, with the fullest repertoire found in humans.
 Emotions operate as an internal signal system designed to alert us to changes in our immediate environment, in order to increase our survival responsiveness and adaptability.
 For example, fear alerts us to potential danger; anger alerts us to perceived injustice; grief to loss; shame to violations of personal integrity.

 Affect regulation refers to the ability to modulate one’s emotional experience, thereby steering clear of the twin challenges of repression on the one hand and explosive reactivity on the other.
 Affect regulation entails the ability to modulate one’s emotional state while adaptively meeting the demands of the environment and the necessities of the moment.
 High affect regulation involves a capacity to flexibly adapt to a range of stressful situations and draws on executive and cognitive functions.
-Executive functioningrefers to a set of cognitive processes necessary for the intentional directing of one’s behavior and actions.
+Executive functioning refers to a set of cognitive processes necessary for the intentional directing of one’s behavior and actions.13

 By contrast, dysregulation occurs when we are triggered and overwhelmed by our emotions, leading to either over-reactions or going numb.
 With dysregulation, we are unable to remain present to the current moment.
 Typically, our unintegrated emotional history is the culprit behind these states of emotional overwhelm.
-Our excessive emotional reactions offer clues to unprocessed experiences from the past.
+Excessive emotional reactions offer clues to unprocessed experiences from the past.

 Mindfulness meditation is extremely helpful in improving affect regulation.
 A broad array of research over the past two decades supports the claim that mindfulness meditation confers beneficial effects on physical and mental health, enhancing cognitive performance and self-regulation, including attention control, emotion regulation and self-awareness (Tang, et al., 2015).
 As a metacognition skill, mindfulness practices cultivate a neutral observer of our subjective states.
 This “witness consciousness” allows us to create a space or pause between our emotional reactions and our responses, thereby opening the possibility of redirecting negative emotions in positive ways that are creatively responsive, rather than inimical, to the needs of the moment.

-Affect regulation is a self-regulatory capacity that draws upon a subsets of skills: a) learning to be aware of and accurately identify our various emotional states; b) allowing our emotions to inform us of the present situation and our internal responses; and c) channeling the affective energy behind our emotions so as to act in socially appropriate or even creative ways.
+Affect regulation is a self-regulatory capacity that draws upon a subset of skills: a) learning to be aware of and accurately identify our various emotional states; b) allowing our emotions to inform us of the present situation and our internal responses; and c) channeling the affective energy behind our emotions so as to act in socially appropriate or even creative ways.

 Mammals have been dreaming for 80 million years, making dreaming another evolutionary invention with a self-regulating and survival function.
 In addition to the value of affect regulation for the waking state, our dreams provide an additional internal feedback loop that seeks to harmonize the conscious and unconscious sides of the personality.
 According to depth psychology, the typical personality development of modern persons undergoes a fundamental bifurcation between the conscious side of the personality—those aspects we are aware of and readily identify with—and a deeper stratum of unconscious material that is at once personal and collectively-shared.
 The personal unconscious, acquired during one’s lifetime, includes unacknowledged psychological material that is unique to the individual, while the collective unconscious includes ancestral and cultural memories, along with instinctual patterns and universal archetypes common to all of humanity.
 According to Carl Jung, our dreams oscillate in the fecund space between the conscious and unconscious sides of the personality, seeking to bring about a reconciliation and balancing between the two.